sirv/slate/source/includes/api/methods/postToken.md

 }
 ```

+Every API call will be authenticated with a bearer token, so your first step is to obtain a bearer token.
-Before using any API method, you must first obtain an API access token.
-Tokens expire after 20 minutes (1200 seconds).
+Bearer tokens expire after 20 minutes (1200 seconds).
 If your token expires, request a new one, then continue with your work.
+After each API request you submit, you'll receive a response that contains useful information, including an expiresIn field (in seconds) telling you  how long remains before your bearer token expires.

 ### Query string